litmuschaos/litmus/README.md

 ## Use cases

 - **For Developers**: To run chaos experiments during application development as an extension of unit testing or integration testing.
-- **For CI pipeline builders**: To run chaos as a pipeline stage to find bugs when the application is subjected to fail paths in a pipeline.
+- **For CI pipeline builders**: To run chaos as a pipeline stage to find bugs when the application is subjected to failed paths in a pipeline.
-- **For SREs**: To plan and schedule chaos experiments into the application and/or surrounding infrastructure.
+- **For SREs**: To plan and schedule chaos experiments into the application or surrounding infrastructure.
 This practice identifies the weaknesses in the system and increases resilience.

 ## Getting Started with Litmus